MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/includes/report_payload.md

 #### *layoutapplicationid*

-Specifies the id of the application that provides the selected layout.
+Specifies the ID of the application that provides the selected layout.

 #### *reportrunid*

-Specifies a unique id of type `Guid` that identifies the current report invocation.
+Specifies a unique ID of type `Guid` that identifies the current report invocation.
 This value can be used to correlate calls to report event that support `json` payloads.